 There are several types of mortgage insurance.
 The one that everybody complains about is private mortgage insurance (PMI).
 Homeowners with private mortgage insurance have to pay a hefty premium and the insurance doesn't even cover them.
 Yes, private mortgage insurance offers zero protection for the borrower.
 Borrowers mistakenly think that private mortgage insurance makes them special, but there are no private services offered with this kind of insurance.

-A lesser known type of mortgage insurance is the type that pays off your mortgage if you die.
+A lesser-known type of mortgage insurance is the type that pays off your mortgage if you die.
 In other words, you pay a small premium for a small chance of dying.
 You could probably get better protection through a life insurance policy.
-The type of mortgage insurance most people carry is the type that ensures the lender in the event the borrower stops paying the mortgage.
-Nonsensicle, but private mortgage insurance ensures your lender.
+The type of mortgage insurance most people carry is the type that insures the lender in the event the borrower stops paying the mortgage.
+Nonsensical, but private mortgage insurance insures your lender.

-Why Do You Pay for Private Mortgage Insurance?
+Why You Have to Pay for Private Mortgage Insurance

 Many borrowers take out private mortgage insurance because their lender requires it.
 That's because the borrower is putting down less than 20 percent of the sales price as a down payment.
 The less a borrower puts down, the higher the risk to the lender.
 Therefore the lender wants insurance against a default.

 You don't choose the mortgage insurance company and you can't negotiate the premiums.
 It sounds unAmerican, but that's what happens when you get a mortgage that exceeds 80 percent loan-to-value (LTV).

 For example, if you put down 5 percent on a $200,000 home and stopped making your mortgage payments, mortgage insurance would pay your lender $30,000, which is the 15 percent that you did not put down to protect the lender to an 80 percent LTV.
 This would happen after foreclosure.